Keyport, New Jersey

-Keyport is a borough in Monmouth County, in the U.S. state of New Jersey.
-At the 2010 United States Census, the borough's population was 7,240, following a decline of 328 (−4.3%) from the 7,568 counted in the 2000 Census, which had in turn declined by 18 (−0.2%) from the 7,586 counted in the 1990 Census.
+Keyport is a borough in northern Monmouth County, in the U.S. state of New Jersey.
+A waterfront community located on the Raritan Bay in the Raritan Valley Region, the borough is a commuter town of New York City in the New York Metro Area.
+As of the 2020 United States census, the borough's population was 7,204, a decrease of 36 (−0.5%) from the 2010 census count of 7,240, which in turn reflected a decline of 328 (−4.3%) from the 7,568 counted in the 2000 census.
 Keyport's nickname is the "Pearl of the Bayshore" or the "Gateway to the Bayshore".

 Keyport was originally formed as a Town on March 17, 1870, from portions of Raritan Township (now Hazlet).
 On April 2, 1908, the Borough of Keyport was formed, replacing Keyport Town.

-Keyport is part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, dense residential neighborhoods, maritime history, and the natural Raritan Bayshore coastline.
+Keyport was part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, dense residential neighborhoods, maritime history, and the natural Raritan Bayshore coastline.
+The plan has since been integrated into the 2016 Monmouth County Master Plan.
+According to the Monmouth County Master Plan, Keyport has been designated as an Arts, Cultural, and Entertainment (ACE) Hub, which is defined as municipalities that have a high concentration of arts and cultural activities to serve as a destination for both visitors and locals, usually including an active nightlife scene in proximity to said cultural activities.
+Eight municipalities in Monmouth County share this designation, with two additional municipalities designated as upcoming ACE hubs, including nearby Matawan.

 Geography

 According to the United States Census Bureau, the borough had a total area of 1.46 square miles (3.77 km2), including 1.38 square miles (3.58 km2) of land and 0.07 square miles (0.19 km2) of water (5.07%).

-The borough borders the boroughs of Keansburg (via a maritime boundary) and Union Beach, and the townships of Aberdeen and Hazlet to the northeast, southwest and southeast respectively.
+The borough borders Union Beach (which shares the same postal zip code) and the townships of Aberdeen and Hazlet to the northeast, southwest and southeast respectively.